Alan Gemmell

+Alan Gemmell OBE FRSA (born 6 April 1978) is a Scottish Labour Party politician and diplomat, who has served as the member of parliament (MP) for Central Ayrshire since 2024.

-Alan Gemmell OBE (born 6 April 1978) is the co-founder of FiveFilms4Freedom and former Director of the British Council in India.
-Gemmell was appointed as Chief Executive of the Commonwealth Enterprise and Investment Council in December 2018.
-Gemmell was appointed OBE in the 2016 New Year Honours List.
-Gemmell was included in the 2017 Financial Times Top 20 Public Sector LGBT Executives and in GQ magazine's 2016 List of the 100 Most Connected Men in the UK.
+He is co-founder of FiveFilms4Freedom and a former director of the British Council in India.
+Gemmel was appointed as Chief Executive of the Commonwealth Enterprise and Investment Council in December 2018.

 Early life and career

-Gemmell attended Irvine Royal Academy and the Junior School of the Royal Scottish Academy of Music and Drama, where he studied piano and bass trombone and toured with the National Youth Orchestra of Scotland.
-He read law at Glasgow University.
+Gemmell attended Irvine Royal Academy and the Royal Scottish Academy of Music and Drama's (RSAMD) junior school.
+He studied piano and trombone at the RSAMD, and toured with the Scottish National Youth Orchestra.
+He read law at the University of Glasgow.

-Gemmell is the Director of the British Council in India and served as Director Israel from 2012 to 2016; Deputy Director Mexico (2011–2012); in São Paulo, Brazil (2011); and, as Director of External Relations, London (2008–2011).